meditationstuff/protocol_1/index.md

 * very scratch note: Not xyz, (somewhat playfully) riding along in Robot spontaneous, no deliberate, willful, intentional actions —- can put in determinism section?
 Or even etc.; something to do when not much else is available or not sure what to do that sort of is trajecotoru aligning cf. determinism
 * cf. “dystonia” and fatigue
 * To prevent out-of-order tension stuff, sort of want eventually whole system sort of “inert” except for whatever’s needed to exhaustively find everything that’s been “left behind,” whether “narrow and deep” or “scattered and diffuse” or anything.
+* From meditating to almost (temporarily) keep meditation from happening wayfinding without forward-ness, without becoming

 end "misc pith"